cdl-saarland/CGO17_ArtifactEvaluation/README.md

 ####  Algorithm 2:

-The parameter generation is implemented in the `IslNodeBuilder::preloadInvariantLoads()` function.
-It is called in the `CodeGeneration` before the runtime check or the optimized code version are generated.
+The entry point for the recursive parameter generation is the `IslNodeBuilder::preloadInvariantLoads()` function [`IslNodeBuilder.cpp`].
+It is called by `CodeGeneration::runOnScop(...)` before a runtime check or the optimized code version is generated.

 ### Assumption computation

 Assumption computation is spread over multiple functions in `ScopInfo.cpp` and `SCEVAffinator.cpp`.
 To identify the functions one can look for calls to `recordAssumption(...)` as well as `addAssumption(...)`.
+The difference between the calls is explained at their declaration in `ScopInfo.h`.

 ### Assumption simplification